rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 The t* when F=0.1, which is how long it takes for 10% of the dye to leave, is 0.9414.

 The normalized time increases as we improved our reactor, which is what we would expect.
 The t* was 0.06352 for a simple CMFR, 0.2066 for 4 CMFRs with 24 holes, 0.3051 for 3 alternating CMFRs, 0.3426 for 4 alternating CMFRs, and 0.9414 for a PFR.
-This makes sense because with each improvement (added or alternating baffle), the dye spends a longer time in the reactor.
+This makes sense because with each improvement (added or alternating baffles), the dye spends a longer time in the reactor.

 5. There was definitely evidence of "dead volumes" in our reactors.
 In both of the alternating CMFR models, there were areas - specifically near the edges of the baffles - that never had any contact time with the red dye.